bilalmohib/bilalmohib/README.md

 # Hi There, I'm Muhammad Bilal 👋

-I am a Full Stack Web and Mobile App Developer with 5+ years of experience building real-world, production-ready applications.
-I work primarily with React, Next.js, TypeScript, PostgreSQL, Firebase, and modern frontend tooling.
-I focus on clean architecture, performance, and long-term maintainability.
+I am a Full Stack Web and Mobile App Developer with 5+ years of experience building real-world, production-ready applications for startups and growing businesses.
+I specialize in designing, developing, and scaling modern web platforms using React, Next.js, TypeScript, PostgreSQL, Firebase, and modern frontend tooling.

+My work focuses on clean architecture, performance, and long-term maintainability.
+I care deeply about writing readable, well-structured code that scales with product growth rather than breaking under it.
+I’ve worked on products from early MVP stages to production systems with real users, where reliability, performance, and clear ownership matter.

+I’m comfortable owning features end-to-end — from UI/UX implementation and frontend architecture to API integration and data modeling.
+I collaborate closely with designers, founders, and product teams to ensure what ships matches the original intent and business goals, not just the spec.

+I avoid “prompt and polish” development.
+I use modern tools to move faster where they make sense, but critical decisions around system design, performance, and data integrity are always made deliberately.
+My goal is to build software that is easy to extend, easy to maintain, and trusted in production.

 ---